ryrob30/mobile-services.en/help/blackberry/dev-qs.md

 Your application can import the classes/interfaces from the `adobeMobileLibrary.jar` library by using `#include <ADBMobile.hpp>`.

-## Add App Permissions
+## Add app permissions

 In `bar-descriptor.xml` in the project directory, add the line `<permission>access_internet</permission>`, or in the QNX Momentics IDE, select the **[!UICONTROL Internet]** box on the permissions section of the **[!UICONTROL Application]** tab.

-## Update The ADBMobileConfig.json Config File
+## Update the ADBMobileConfig.json config file

 The `ADBMobileConfig.json` file contains global SDK settings.
 You need to update a few values to get started.